mutschler/plexivity/readme.md

     python manage.py runserver -h 0.0.0.0 -p 12345

-you can find a short installation video here: https://asciinema.org/a/12778
+you can find a short development installation video here: https://asciinema.org/a/12778

-PS: i hardly recommend you to run it in development mode instead of useing the (still littlebit buggy) plexivitiy.py